 Brian Biggers, DVM

-Indiana Veterinary Medial Association (IVMA)
+Indiana Veterinary Medical Association (IVMA)

-Sec/Treas Delegate, Technology
+Sec/Treas Delegate, Technology/Vendor Contact

 BY-LAWS OF THE INDIANA ASSOCIATION OF EQUINE PRACTITIONERS, LLC